It’s not all soccer practice and Starbucks runs. Homemaking is a real job that can save you the equivalent of a full-time salary. Here’s how.

 - use baking soda and vinegar to make your own household cleaning supplies

 But don’t discount the value of handmade items.
 They help you feel productive and busy in a good way and train you to see your role in the home as more than just a consumer.
 The satisfaction goes far beyond the dollar amount you save.

-When you don’t work outside the home, you have the gift of time.
-Yes, of course you are busy, but you don’t have the demands of an employer and you can manage your own day.
-This gives you the ability to plan, research, and be flexible in ways that many people can’t.
+You have the gift of time when you don’t work outside the home.
+Yes, of course, you are busy, but you don’t have the demands of an employer, and you can manage your own day.
+This allows you to plan, research, and be flexible in ways many people can’t.

 Here are some money-saving choices that you can make when you have the luxury of being home: